libigl/libigl/tutorial/tutorial.md

 Finally we can solve this equation for the unknown values at interior vertices
 $\mathbf{z}_{in}$.

-However, probably our vertices are not sorted.
+However, our vertices will often not be sorted in this way.
 One option would be to sort `V`, then proceed as above and then _unsort_ the solution `Z` to match `V`.
 However, this solution is not very general.

 With array slicing no explicit sort is needed.
 Instead we can _slice-out_ submatrix blocks ($\mathbf{L}_{in,in}$, $\mathbf{L}_{in,b}$, etc.) and follow the linear algebra above directly.
-Then we can slice the solution _into_ the rows of `Z` corresponding to the interior vertices.
+Then we can slice the solution _into_ the rows of `Z` corresponding to the interior vertices ([Example 303](303_LaplaceEquation/main.cpp)).

 ![The `LaplaceEquation` example solves a Laplace equation with Dirichlet boundary conditions.](images/camelhead-laplace-equation.jpg)